htdebeer/paja/README.md

 great multi-format document converter.
 Paja is inspired by [Paru](https://heerdebeer.org/Software/markdown/paru/), a [Ruby](https://www.ruby-lang.org/en/) wrapper for pandoc that I wrote earlier.
-Like Paru, Paja support automating the use of pandoc.
+Like Paru, Paja supports automating the use of pandoc.
 Paja is [free software](https://www.gnu.org/philosophy/free-sw.html);
-Paja is licenced under the [GNU General Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.html).
+Paja is licensed under the [GNU General Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.html).

-The current version of Paja is *0.0.1*, which is a first alpha version.
+The current version of Paja is *0.0.3*, which is an alpha version.

 See [Paja's webpage](https://heerdebeer.org/Software/markdown/paja/) for more detailed documentation.
 Below follows a very brief excerpt of that